JoeLago/mhag/README.txt

      I will also make source code packages for stable versions. (v1.0, v2.0)

 History:
-v.1.1a 08/03/2011:
+v.1.1b 08/11/2011:
+   1.adjust talisman skill point menu for Auto-Guard 2.bug : sometimes an armor piece cannot be selected in the calculator v.1.1a 08/03/2011:
    1.change charm slot menu (more user friendly) 2.adjust gui preview frame